Quansight/Quansight-website/apps/labs/posts/rethinking-jupyter-documentation.md

 name at the time.
 Even if notebooks were not invented by Jupyter; they were definitely democratized by it.
 Being Web powered allowed development of many changes in the Datascience world.
-Objects now often expose rich representation; from Pandas dataframes with as html tables, to more recent [Scikit-learn model](https://github.com/scikit-learn/scikit-learn/pull/14180).
+Objects now often expose rich representation; from Pandas dataframes with as html tables, to more recent [scikit-learn model](https://github.com/scikit-learn/scikit-learn/pull/14180).

 Today I want to look into a topic that has not evolved much since, and I believe could use an upgrade.
 Accessing interactive Documentation when in a Jupyter